 If you are a breastfeeding mom who is regularly using a double electric breast pump, it’s worth understanding what it is so you can decide if it fits into your life.

 The idea behind power pumping is to trick your body into producing more milk by rapidly emptying the breasts.
 It replicates what babies do when they are “cluster feeding” which is when baby is on and off the breast often so as to signal to your body to increase supply.
 It’s not meant to replace your normal pumping routine; rather, it’s designed to increase your milk supply within an established routine.

 To power pump, find an hour in the day that you can pump uninterrupted.
 (Do your best to find time in the morning because that’s when many women’s milk supplies are at their highest.)
-Within that hour, use this pumping pattern:
+Within that hour, use this pumping pattern to increase milk supply:

 - Pump for 20 minutes, rest for 10 minutes